 I call my generation “The Swing Generation”.
 We are not baby boomers, nor do we remember World War II.
 Rather we swing between the two on a wild ride through changing times..
 I don’t want us to be forgotten.

 In my current body of work, I piece together my life stories, using hand embroidery, stitching, appliqué, photo transfer & mixed media on vintage books & clothing, some of which I have inherited.
-I draw inspiration from my paternal grandmother, Julia, who was a seamstress in the summer palace of Franz Joseph during the Ottoman Empire, and my father, Lew, who was a haberdasher to the stars in Beverly Hills.
-The Bayeaux Tapestry, as well as historical American samplers also influence me.
+I draw inspiration from my paternal great grandmother Rose, who was a seamstress in the summer palace of Franz Joseph during the Ottoman Empire, and my father, Lew, who was a haberdasher to the stars in Beverly Hills.
+The Bayeaux Tapestry, as well as historical American samplers.

 Currently I have expanded my work to include embroidered abstracts: Meditations for Troubled Times.